 2. The others drivers speed.
 What was the approximate speed of the vehicle that struck yours?

 3. His or her following distance.
-Did you see how far away the colliding vehicle was before the crash?
+Did you see how far away the colliding vehicle was before the car accident?

 4. Your use of turn signals.
 If you were about to turn, did you have your turn signal on?
 For how long?